pierre-rouleau/usrhome/bin/sub-ssh4/readme.rst

 The ``ssh4-`` commands establish a SSH connection to the target specified by the various ``USRHOME_SSH4__`` environment variables (see above).

-The easiest way to omplement these are shell level functions stored inside a script that is sourced by the system.
+The easiest way to implement these are shell level functions stored inside a script that is sourced by the system.
 A good location for such a script is inside the ``$USRCFG/setfor-all-config.sh`` or a project specific sourced script.
 Here's an example of the required function code: